-The W-2 application process begins on the date the applicant gives the agency the signed Application Registration form generated from the CWW Print Application Registration page.
-Once the Receptionist begins the application process, then the agency must schedule an appointment for the applicant with the RS the same day or the following working day using Client Scheduling in CWW.
+The W-2 application process begins on the date the applicant gives the agency the signed Application Registration form generated from the CWW Print Application Registration page, or when the applicant submits an online application in ACCESS.
+Once the Receptionist begins the application process for applications that are not submitted in ACCESS, then the agency must schedule an appointment for the applicant with the RS the same day or the following working day using Client Scheduling in CWW.
 See section 1.2.2 for more detail on the role of the RS.